 Our decades of research on CEO performance, most recently our work on performance decline and the CEO Life Cycle, demonstrate the risk of board complacency.
 The longer the board waits to act when a CEO is struggling, the greater the risk that the organization will be unable to recover.
-Moving quickly to assess the challenges, align with the CEO on the vision and time frame, and taking steps to reduce the risks of the CEO’s limitations can be the solution in many cases.
+Moving quickly to assess the challenges, align with the CEO on the vision and time frame, and reduce the risks of the CEO’s limitations can be the solution in many cases.
 Interventions can include enhancing board and top team effectiveness, providing coaching or other leadership advisers to the CEO and/or augmenting the top team to address experience or skill gaps.

 A board may conclude that the limitations of the founder/CEO are too great, and a new CEO is needed to take the company to the next level.
 The decision to replace the founder/CEO must be made well before the need becomes grossly apparent.
 “The point at which a founder/CEO actually volunteers to step down is almost always six months after the optimal time for replacement,” says a prominent investor.
 Research of public companies shows that when performance is declining steeply1, boards that move faster to replace the CEO greatly improve the chances for positive recovery.

 There are three common scenarios we see in early-stage companies:

 - The engineering standout.
 The technical founder has skillfully transformed the back-of-an-envelope concept into successful alpha beta prototype.
 But when it’s time to turn an R&D outfit, even one with early customer momentum, into a real, product-producing company that can generate repeatable revenue, the founder/CEO’s limited skill set and commensurately narrow focus become more and more apparent.
 At this point, the company may need a market-oriented CEO to take the business to the next level.